Have you got questions? I might have the answers!

 A: Yes and no. It all starts with a “snippet” – a scene or idea in my head.
 For Gliese 581: Departure I knew I wanted to write a sci-fi novel that included a journey to Gliese 581g, the discovery of an Earth-like planet which was announced in 2010 by Steve Vogt.
 I began to write it, but had no idea what the “conflict point” was.
 Eventually, I thought, “I’ll add a saboteur!”

 Often the entire storyline does not reveal itself.
 I have a general idea of where I want to go, and then I pull it out of my ass as I write.
 Yes, you are reading writing pulled from my butt.
 What an image!

 Q: Do you write in order?

 A: Nope.
 Not at all.
 In War’s End: The Storm, when I realized I needed to kill off a character I really liked, I literally wrote the book around that chapter.
-I couldn’t bear to write it, it was literally painful for me.
-Finally, I wrote the aftermath, the chapter immediately after it, where the characters deal with the aftermath of the character’s death.
+I couldn’t bear to write it, it was truly painful for me and I dreaded it!
+Finally, I wrote the chapter immediately after it, where the characters deal with the aftermath of the character’s death.
 Only then did I manage to push it out, crying the entire damn time.